Steele-Choate/Distinguishing-Minds/README.md

 └── generated plot/image output files

+## Note

-Note: Some JSON log files and generated plot files are created automatically when the program runs.
+Some JSON log files and generated plot files are created automatically when the program runs.